The Political Awakening of Silicon Valley

 By August, Altman started posting ideas on his website for a potential 2018 California ballot measure related to housing.
 But after learning that others were already working on similar measures, he began leaning toward funding one of those instead.
 He still hadn’t announced which candidates he planned to support, and as for his potential interest in running for governor himself, he’d prefer to find someone else.
 “It was never like, ‘I’m going to do this,’” he told me.
 “It was, ‘I have totally struck out at getting people to run, and I frankly don’t think any of the current candidates for governor are the best we can do.’”
 He added, “I really like my current job.”

 In the minds of some of his critics, Altman’s political inexperience could keep him from having much of an impact, regardless of his aspirations.
-“It seems to me that these guys are taking an I’ll-just-do-it-myself approach, and it’s just so counterintuitive,” said Maria Salamanca, a founder of Swing Left who has worked as a political fundraiser and is also a venture capitalist.
+“It seems to me that these guys are taking an I’ll-just-do-it-myself approach, and it’s just so counterintuitive,” said Maria Salamanca, an advisor at Swing Left who has worked as a political fundraiser and is also a venture capitalist.
 “I mean, good innovations and good ideas come from teams who either have the skill set or the domain experience.”
 (Altman, for his part, bristles at critiques of his inexperience.
 “I think I have as much a right as anyone — especially career politicians.
 Donald Trump is president.
 Who can say that I can’t?”)

 While other prominent political donors have worked hard to form relationships with union leaders, activists, and sitting politicians, Altman remains relatively unknown.
 “If you say, ‘I have an agenda,’ well, there are a lot of people who have their own agendas and interests, and they’re not going to step aside because you’re a fancy Silicon Valley leader,” Donnie Fowler, a political consultant, told me.
 When I asked John Burton, a former chairman of the California Democratic Party who has served in the California Legislature and the U.S. House and is one of the most well-connected political operators in the state, what he thought of Altman, he said, “Who?”